Customer Health Score for SaaS: How to Predict Churn Before It Happens

 Why This Beats Gut Feel

-Most solo founders track churn reactively — someone cancels, you look at their history, you think “oh, I should have seen that coming.”
+Most solo founders and indie hackers track churn reactively — someone cancels, you look at their history, you think “oh, I should have seen that coming.”
 Health scoring flips this.
 Instead of reacting to cancellations, you’re proactively identifying risk.

 Even with just 20-30 customers, sorting by health score immediately shows you where to focus your time.
 That’s the difference between losing a customer and saving one.